NMDSdevopsServiceAdm/SopraSteria-SFC/README.md

 * `DB_USER` - database username
 * `DB_PASS` - database password

 This launches the backend up on default port 3000 (or P1 of your designation).
-Open web browser and try: `http://localhost:<port>/api/postcodes/<your  postcode without spaces>
+Open web browser and try: `http://localhost:<port>/api/postcodes/<your  postcode without spaces>`

+# Accessibility

+1. Ensure all images have a contextual and useful `alt` tag.
+If no context is needed, use `alt=""`.
+2. Ensure that content follows semantic markup, for instance using definition lists, labels and fieldsets.
+3. Anchors with `target="_blank"` require `<span class="govuk-visually-hidden"> (opens in a new window)</span>` to be placed after the text content and before the closing anchor tag.
+4. All Angular Directives must be wrapped in square brackets `[]`.
+5. Dialogs `h1` element should contain the id `id="dialogHeading"`